 The typical American is born into technology.
-Smart phones are ubiquitous even in elementary school.
+Smartphones are ubiquitous even in elementary school.
 As the connected generation matures, the idea that we need professionals to tell us how an application should work may seem like an unnecessary expense.
+However, there is an incredible gap between what an application should do and how it should do it.

-Without foresight and purposeful design, the user experience can be confusing, counter-intuitive, and time-consuming.
+Without foresight and purposeful design, the user experience can be confusing, counterintuitive and time-consuming.
 Building your app on the latest platform does nothing to ensure that you are achieving your business goals.
-In fact, some platforms come with design choices built-in and can make your project more difficult from the start.
+In fact, some platforms come with built-in design choices and can make your project more difficult from the start.
 Consider the following:

-- Does the layout respect the time and intelligence of the end-user?
+- Does the layout respect the time and intelligence of the end user?

 - Are you simply automating a manual process and missing opportunities for automation?